A stylish unique individual, Nikki, introduces herself:

 Lafont: My approach is not radical and scientists usually agree with each other.
 However, much of what get presented to the public is based on morality instead of science and I disagree with a many of those messages.

-In your research, have you come across any disappointments?
+Sex Edge: In your research, have you come across any disappointments?
 What were they?

 Lafont: Alas, none of the books based on my research have made it to the New York Times Best Seller List.